HL7/FHIRPath/spec/fluentpath.md

 Computes the remainder of the truncated division of its arguments (numbers only).

 #### & (string concatenation)
 For strings, will concatenate the strings, where an empty operand is taken to be the empty string.
-This differs from `+` on two strings, which will result in an empty collection when one of the operans is empty.
+This differs from `+` on two strings, which will result in an empty collection when one of the operands is empty.

 ### 6.5 Operator precedence